Johan Neeskens: Style of play

-Neeskens has been described on the UEFA website as having the "steel-hard midfielder was a tireless runner yet also had nice technique and scored goals, helping to set the stage for Cruyff to shine.
-One of the first box-to-box midfielders," he was great at pressuring opponents to regain possession too.
-"He was worth two men in midfield," said teammate Sjaak Swart.
+Speaking of Neeskens, the UEFA website stated that the "steel-hard midfielder was a tireless runner yet also had nice technique and scored goals, helping to set the stage for Cruyff to shine.
+A box-to-box midfielder with incredible stamina, great mentality, and a powerful shot, Neeskens excelled at pressuring opponents to regain possession.
+"He was worth two men in midfield," said teammate Sjaak Swart."